johan456789/anki-manual/src/importing/packaged-decks.md

 accidentally have included their scheduling information.
 You can use the [Set Due Date feature](../browsing.md#cards) to reset the imported cards.
-On Anki 23.10 and later, you can remove any scheduling information during the import process by leaving the "**Import any learning progress** option" unselected.
+On Anki 23.10 and later, you can remove any scheduling information during the import process by leaving the "Import any learning progress" option unselected.
 This will also remove any "leech" or "marked" tags from the imported cards.

 ## Updating